chriscoleman/ubami/README.md

 A module and CLI for listing and filtering the latest Ubuntu AMIs from cloud-images.ubuntu.com.

-For when you'd rather not hard-code an Ubuntu AMI ID.
+For when you'd rather not hard-code an AMI ID or call ec2:DescribeImages.

 ## Installation